Bobbybear007/NebulaBrowser/documentation/CORE_CONCEPTS.md

 Since the main and renderer processes are separate, they need a way to communicate.
 This is done through Inter-Process Communication (IPC).

 -   **`ipcMain` and `ipcRenderer`**: Electron provides the `ipcMain` and `ipcRenderer` modules for this purpose.
-The main process can listen for messages from the renderer process using `ipcMain.handle`, and the renderer process can send messages using `ipcRenderer.invoke`.
+The main process listens for messages using `ipcMain.handle`, and the renderer sends messages using `ipcRenderer.invoke`.
+	-   Nebula uses IPC for features like downloads control, bookmarks/history management, performance reports, GPU diagnostics, and window controls.

 -   **Context Bridge and Preload Script**: To securely expose APIs from the main process to the renderer process, Electron uses a **preload script** and the **context bridge**.
 The `preload.js` script runs in a special environment that has access to both the `window` object of the renderer process and Node.js APIs.
 The `contextBridge` is used to expose specific functions from the preload script to the renderer process, ensuring that the renderer process cannot access powerful Node.js APIs directly.